Salmon in Toronto and GTA Waters

 The consideration to remove or modify a dam can be a delicate balance between public safety and ecology.
 Decisions around modifications to or removal of in-stream man-made barriers are made in consultation with our municipal, provincial, and federal partners, with input from the public and other stakeholders.

-Why am I seeing dead Salmon in the rivers and streams in late September, October, and November?
+Why do I see dead Salmon in rivers and streams in the fall?

 It is a natural part of their life cycle for many Pacific Salmonid species, such as Coho and Chinook, to die after they spawn (i.e. lay eggs).
 Dead salmon are an important food source in the river ecosystem and their decomposition adds important nutrients to the waters.